2024-avril-devops-alt-dist/nicow-total-recall-project/README.md

 ## User
 Minimalist, basic connection info & phone number / notification if he wants it.
+One user, a lot of booking (we hope).

 ## Booking
 In my project, you need to be connected to book a trip.
 So user_id is required.